Caruthersville, Missouri: Economy

 Major resources for the Caruthersville area include commerce supplied by the Mississippi river barge and transport industry as well as agriculture which accounts for 60% of the local economy.
-Large portions of the cash crops grown in the area, rice, soy beans and cotton are sent through the Mississippi River transportation industry to distribution points along the Mississippi delta region.
+Large portions of the cash crops grown in the area, rice, soybeans and cotton are sent through the Mississippi River transportation industry to distribution points along the Mississippi delta region.
 There is now a riverboat casino in Caruthersville which has revived the local economy and provided a new source of tourist revenue.

 Architecture

 The city of Caruthersville has the historic Caruthersville Water Tower which was built between 1902 and 1903.
 It is one of three in the nation with the appearance of a lighthouse with the other two located in Indiana and Louisiana.
 This one is on the National Register of Historic Places.